ginjaninja1/MetadataHealthCheck.v2/V2Specification.md

 - **Strategy A (own anchor)**: if the source artist already has a confirmed MBID anchor, query `recording:"{track}" AND arid:{anchor_mbid}` (§7.2, call C3).
 Near-certain single hit.
 Even a single hit is passed through full evidence scoring — an anchor does not bypass verification. **Unaffected by this change** — an anchor already identifies a specific artist by ID, so there's no name-search step to invert here.
 - **Strategy C (borrowed anchor — Composer tier only)**: if no own anchor exists, but a co-occurring artist on the same recording (from the `artist_cooccurrence` table, §9) is already resolved, use *that* artist's confirmed MBID as the anchor for the same query shape as Strategy A. Record the anchor dependency (§9, `anchor_dependencies` table) with the anchor's confidence at time of use, so an overturned anchor can trigger a cascade re-open. **Unaffected by this change**, for the same reason as Strategy A.

-- **Strategy B (artist-search-first, confirmed direction)**: query `artist:"{source artist name}"` (§7.2, call C1) to get a pool of candidate artists **and their registered aliases** in one call.
-Admit a candidate from this pool only if its name or one of its aliases is a sufficiently close match to the source artist's name — this admission bar is the real, load-bearing implementation of `ScoringConfig.CandidateGeneration.ArtistCandidateMinScore` (§5.4/§10.3), which exists in the spec today but is **not actually applied anywhere in the current code** (a gap confirmed during the same review, not yet fixed).
-For each admitted candidate, confirm via the same per-track recording lookup already built for evidence collection (`RecordingLookup`, §5.4) — presence of a recording matching this candidate's MBID is the corroborating signal, not the basis for generating the candidate in the first place. **This is the one part of §5.3 needing real code changes** — see the Project Log's coding checklist (2026-07-12) for the concrete list of what that involves.
+  **Parked extension, not built (confirmed 2026-07-12):** the co-occurring artist used as the anchor is currently identified from `artist_cooccurrence` however that table keys its rows today.
+A more precise version of this same idea — noted here so it isn't lost, not because it's being built now — would require each track *observation* (not just the candidate being evidenced) to carry the **Emby artist entity ID** of the co-occurring performer, not merely a name string, since names collide and a name-keyed anchor can silently borrow the wrong artist's identity.
+This is real but judged fringe-benefit relative to its cost while the engine's basics are still being built; revisit once Strategy C sees real usage and the `IObservationUnit` interfaces (§11.2) can be extended to carry entity IDs, not before.

+- **Strategy B (artist-search-first, confirmed direction), in two distinct stages:**

+  **Stage 1 — Admission gate (candidate generation, one-time per artist, contributes zero evidence).** Query `artist:"{source artist name}"` (§7.2, call C1) to get a pool of candidate artists **and their registered aliases** in one call.
+For each candidate, normalize both the Emby-tagged name and the candidate's primary name and every alias using a configurable replacement table (§10.3 `NameNormalizationRules` — strip leading "The", fold `&`/`and`/`+`, strip apostrophes, strip `feat`/`featuring`/`vs`/`with` credit suffixes, strip punctuation, fold case, collapse whitespace, normalize diacritics), then compute Levenshtein distance.
+Name and every alias are weighted **equally** at this stage — the question is only "does this MBID deserve a `/recording` lookup at all," not how good a match it is.
+Admit if the best distance across name-or-any-alias clears `ScoringConfig.CandidateGeneration.ArtistCandidateMaxEditDistance`. **This gate contributes nothing to the LLR sum** — it only decides which MBIDs proceed to Stage 2.

+  `ScoringConfig.CandidateGeneration.ArtistCandidateMinScore` (MusicBrainz's own returned Lucene relevance `score`, 0–100, confirmed present in the real C1 response) remains a distinct, separate config value, defaulted to **0** (a no-op today, since it is not yet established as a reliable admission signal on its own).
+It is retained rather than removed in case future tuning against real resolution volume shows it adds value, alone or in combination with the edit-distance gate — see §10.3.

+  **Stage 2 — Recording-level corroboration (per track, repeatable, real evidence weight).** For each admitted candidate, confirm via the same per-track recording lookup already built for evidence collection (`RecordingLookup`, §5.4).
+When a `/recording` result's artist-credit text is compared against the candidate, a match against the candidate's **primary name** counts at full weight (`ScoringConfig.NameMatchWeight`, default 1.0); a match only via one of the candidate's **aliases** is genuine but slightly weaker corroboration (`ScoringConfig.AliasMatchWeight`, default 0.9, tunable — an alias match is "another bite at the cherry to find a match in the data," not a claim that alias-vs-name disambiguates identity).
+This factor multiplies whatever Corroboration Tier value (§6.3) that track observation would otherwise contribute.
+See §6.3 and §5.4 for exactly where this multiplier applies.

 All strategies return candidates tagged with generation provenance (strategy name, literal query) for logging (§15) and evidence traceability.

 **Known trade-off of this confirmed direction, accepted deliberately rather than solved (same review):** admitting candidates by name/alias match first risks *excluding* a correct candidate upfront if its real MusicBrainz artist-credit text doesn't resemble the Emby-tagged name and isn't in MusicBrainz's own registered alias list (a genuine MB data-completeness gap, not hypothetical) — the mirror-image risk of the old design's tendency to admit spurious candidates that then had to be cancelled out after the fact by negative name-similarity.
 Accepted because a ground-truth Emby observation gives a real artist name to search against, and the responsibility for that ground truth being reasonably accurate sits with the user/library tagging, not the engine.
+The Stage 1 threshold is deliberately allowed to be looser than perfect — a marginal name match can still be admitted and let Stage 2's real track evidence decide it, rather than being excluded outright at the gate.

 ### 5.4 Evidence Collection Rules

 - Every evidence collector implements `IEvidenceCollector<TSourceEntity>` (§11.2) and returns an `EvidenceRecord` with the **raw observed fact**, never a pre-baked LLR value — the LLR is looked up from the current `ScoringConfig` (§10.3) at scoring time.
 This is required for the "re-score without re-fetching" developer operation (§14.2) to work.
-- **Static (candidate-pair-level) evidence — computed once, not per observation.** Name-similarity distance is a property of the (source name, candidate name) pair and does not change per track; it must not re-enter the running LLR sum on every sampled observation.
+- **Name/alias comparison is not itself an evidence type — it is a two-stage mechanism spanning candidate generation and corroboration weighting (confirmed 2026-07-12, superseding all prior framing of "name similarity" as a scored fact; see §6.1 for what this replaced).** Stage 1 (§5.3, admission gate) is a one-time, per-artist, binary pass/fail with zero LLR contribution.
+Stage 2 (§5.3, corroboration) applies per recording-lookup result, as a multiplier (`NameMatchWeight`/`AliasMatchWeight`, §10.3) on whatever Corroboration Tier value (§6.3) that lookup would otherwise contribute — it is not a separate additive line, and is not computed once-and-cached the way the old static model assumed.
+Two candidates with genuinely identical track-level evidence and identical match-type on every track are a correct needs-review tie, not a gap requiring a manual tie-break rule.
-- **Genuinely diverse per-observation evidence (different album, different track) is treated as independent and counted at full weight — no default decay factor for repeated observations.** The only exception is the static-evidence rule above; do not apply any other blanket discount to repeated observations.
+- **Genuinely diverse per-observation evidence (different album, different track) is treated as independent and counted at full weight — no default decay factor for repeated observations.**
-- **Correlated evidence pairs must be modeled as one joint feature, not summed from independent parts.** Specifically: alias-match + recording-match together (one compound LLR value, not the sum of two independently-weighted values), and album-match + later full-triple corroboration for the same album (the triple supersedes, per §5.2).
-The full list of joint-evidence overrides lives in `ScoringConfig.JointEvidencePairs` (§10.3). **Implementation note (confirmed during Phase 2 planning):** the album-match/full-triple supersession specifically can only be resolved at scoring time, not collection time — the album-match precursor (§5.2) always runs once, before any per-track observation exists, so it has no way to know in advance whether a later observation will produce a full-triple for the same album. `SimpleWeightedSumScorer` implements this one case directly as a narrow, explicit filter, ahead of the general `JointEvidencePairs` mechanism (`JointEvidenceRules.cs`), which remains unbuilt.
+- **The album-match + later full-triple corroboration correlated pair remains a joint-feature case** — a full Tier 1 triple for a given album supersedes the standalone album-match precursor's contribution for that same album (§5.2), rather than summing both. **Implementation note (confirmed during Phase 2 planning):** this specifically can only be resolved at scoring time, not collection time — the album-match precursor (§5.2) always runs once, before any per-track observation exists, so it has no way to know in advance whether a later observation will produce a full-triple for the same album. `SimpleWeightedSumScorer` implements this one case directly as a narrow, explicit filter, ahead of the general `JointEvidencePairs` mechanism (`JointEvidenceRules.cs`), which remains unbuilt for any other case.
+(The alias+recording-match joint pair that previously also lived under this rule is retired along with the rest of old §6.1's static name-similarity model — see above.)
 - **Per-track recording lookups use a fallback ladder (confirmed during Phase 2 planning, not part of the original design):** trackname+artistname+albumname → trackname+albumname → trackname alone, tried in that order until a hit for the candidate being evidenced is found.
-Each rung risks its own false-positive shape (a wrong album hurts the tightest rung; a wrong artist-name-text hurts the middle rung) — there is no way to design around this tension when falling back to a looser query at all, so it is accepted as a known, low-probability-in-practice risk rather than solved, relying on `NameDistanceEvidenceCollector`'s existing rejection of poor name matches as the real safety net.
+Each rung risks its own false-positive shape (a wrong album hurts the tightest rung; a wrong artist-name-text hurts the middle rung) — there is no way to design around this tension when falling back to a looser query at all, so it is accepted as a known, low-probability-in-practice risk rather than solved, relying on `NameDistanceEvidenceCollector`'s rejection of poor matches (too distant to trust at all, regardless of rung) as the real safety net.
+This same collector is also the one that determines, per recording result, whether the match was against the candidate's primary name or an alias (`MatchedViaAlias: true/false`) — one collector doing double duty: reject if too poor to trust, otherwise report which weight (§5.3 Stage 2) the scorer should apply.
 Every lookup records which rung produced its result (diagnostic-only for now, not yet used to change behavior) — intended to eventually feed §16's calibration job with the data needed to answer "is it ever worth falling back to trackname-alone, or never?"
 Implemented once, shared, and memoized per (candidate, track) pair (`Resolvers/MusicBrainz/Evidence/RecordingLookup.cs`) rather than re-implemented per collector, since `WorkRelationshipEvidenceCollector`, `RecordingRelationshipEvidenceCollector`, and `CorroborationTierEvidenceCollector` all need the same underlying lookup for the same fact.
-- MusicBrainz's own search relevance `score` field (returned by artist/recording search, §7.2 calls C1/C4) is **never** fed into the LLR sum — it is a text-relevance ranking, not an identity-confidence signal, and measures the same underlying fact as the dedicated name-distance evidence type.
-Use it only as the candidate-pool admission filter (`ScoringConfig.CandidateGeneration.ArtistCandidateMinScore`).
+- MusicBrainz's own search relevance `score` field (returned by artist/recording search, §7.2 calls C1/C4) is confirmed present in real responses (0–100, Lucene-based) but is **never** fed into the LLR sum.
+It is not currently used for the Stage 1 admission gate either (that's edit-distance based, §5.3) — it's retained as `ScoringConfig.CandidateGeneration.ArtistCandidateMinScore`, defaulted to 0 (inert), reserved in case future tuning shows it has standalone or combined value.
 - Composer-bucket credits must be decomposed by actual MusicBrainz relationship type, not treated as one undifferentiated "Composer matched" fact.
 This requires the recording lookup to request **both** work-level and recording-level relationships in one call: `inc=artist-credits+artist-rels+work-rels+work-level-rels` (§7.2, call C5).
 Work-level relations (`work-rels`+`work-level-rels`) surface composer/lyricist/librettist/writer; recording-level relations (`artist-rels`) surface producer/engineer/arranger — arranger specifically is a recording-level credit by MusicBrainz convention, not work-level.
 Record the specific relationship type found verbatim in `EvidenceRecord.RelationshipType`.

-### 5.5 Sequential Sampler
+### 5.5 Track Observation Feeder and Sequential Resolution Engine

+**Terminology split (confirmed 2026-07-12 — these were previously nested under one "Sequential Sampler" heading, which blurred two distinct components):** the **Track Observation Feeder** (§5.5.1) is a pre-engine step that selects and orders which Emby *track* to observe next for the artist under inspection.
+The **Sequential Resolution Engine** (below) is the separate downstream loop that takes each fed observation, generates/confirms candidates against it, accumulates evidence, and decides when to stop.
+The feeder knows nothing about candidates or LLR; the engine knows nothing about track selection.
+Each observation the feeder produces carries its bucket tier (AlbumArtist/Artist/Composer) along with it into the engine, since the tier affects both the role-weight multiplier (§6.2) and which generation strategies are even in play (Strategy C, §5.3, is Composer-tier only).

 The stopping rule and the sampling budget are the same mechanism — there is no separate "enough observations collected" concept apart from the running confidence crossing a bound.

 ```
 running_llr = 0
 for bucket in [AlbumArtist, Artist, Composer]:          # highest signal first
-    for obs in sample_from_bucket(bucket):               # ordered by distance-seeking, §5.5.1
+    for obs in feed_from_bucket(bucket):                 # ordered by the Feeder, §5.5.1
         running_llr += evidence_llr(obs) × role_weight(bucket)   # §6.4
         if running_llr >= AutoAcceptThreshold:
             STOP → auto-accept                            # may fire after a single observation